UwU-Jogos/Hots-Unchained/README.md

-# Heroes of the Storm Unchained Draft Tool
+# Heroes of the Storm Draft Tool

 Welcome to the **Heroes of the Storm Draft Tool**!
 This application allows you to create custom 5v5 drafts for Heroes of the Storm, providing you with randomly generated heroes and their talents.
 The tool ensures a balanced team composition by generating a tank, two ranged DPS, a melee DPS, a bruiser, and a healer.